becca-pina/Multiple-Linear-Regression-/README.md

 ---

 ## Conclusion
-This project successfully implemented a multiple linear regression model and validated its assumptions.
+This project successfully implemented a multiple linear regression model and a time series ARIMA model.
 The model demonstrated good predictive accuracy and adhered to the Gauss-Markov conditions.
 While slight deviations from residual normality were observed, they were not deemed significant enough to compromise model validity.
+The ARIMA model captured temporal patterns effectively, producing accurate short-term forecasts.

+This project demonstrates the importance of diagnostics, cleaning, and model selection for statistical modeling and forecasting.

 The analysis provides a solid framework for applying multiple linear regression in real-world scenarios.